Last Updated on October 10, 2023 by Editorial Team

 - Not able to reiterate when asked what the child just read

-- Missing out word or letters while reading
+- Missing out words or letters while reading

-Person may show signs of Dyslexia examples for a major part of the lives, some seem to have got over it.
+People may show signs of Dyslexia examples for a major part of their lives, but some seem to have gotten over it.
 Many students doing well in their studies were diagnosed with it even in their twenties during their college years.
-They share that there is constant juggle of words that happen in front of their eyes when they try to read words.
+They share that there is a constant juggle of words that happens in front of their eyes when they try to read words.

-Words morphing into something else, poor association of word with the sound and other related Dyslexia examples leave such people quite confused.
+Words morph into something else, a poor association of words with the sounds and other related Dyslexia examples leave such people quite confused.

-The performance pattern of a person suffering from dyslexia varies on a day to day basis.
-Sometimes, it can be showing poles apart results within a gap of hours too.
-Since the problem of dyslexia does not allow the patients to keep things in mind or tend to forget the association of sound with words or numbers they learnt, they naturally feel frustrated.
+The performance pattern of a person suffering from dyslexia varies on a day-to-day basis.
+Sometimes, it can show poles apart results within a gap of hours too.
+Since the problem of dyslexia does not allow the patients to keep things in mind or tend to forget the association of sound with words or numbers they learned, they naturally feel frustrated.
 Eventually, they do not want to try anymore.

-Though not as a direct effect of dyslexia, but due to the stress and frustration caused by trying to read and write, a dyslexic child may complain of headaches.
-Not able to keep up with the expectations leads to feeling of frustration and they try to avoid these activities.
+Though not a direct effect of dyslexia, due to the stress and frustration caused by trying to read and write, a dyslexic child may complain of headaches.
+Not being able to keep up with the expectations leads to feelings of frustration and they try to avoid these activities.
 Pushing the brain to do something it is not wired for leads to stress manifesting into headaches.

-When constantly pestered, the dyslexic children tend to go into their cocoons.
-They become a bit social phobic and show sign of nervousness when asked to read or write.
+When constantly pestered, dyslexic children tend to go into their cocoons.
+They become a bit socially phobic and show signs of nervousness when asked to read or write.